 Strength & Neuromuscular Conditioning for Rehabilitation – Level 2

-An evidence-based comprehensive course that introduces you to the fundamentals of strength and neuromuscular conditioning within rehabilitation settings and takes you right through to learning how harness contemporary scientific principles to optimise your outcomes with patients.
+This evidence-based advanced strength and conditioning for therapists course builds on the fundamentals of strength and neuromuscular conditioning learnt in Level 1 teaches you how harness contemporary scientific principles to optimise your outcomes with patients.
 Delivered by Dr Claire Minshull, one of the UK’s most highly respected rehabilitation specialists and founder of Get Back to Sport.

 In this course, you will discover the art and science of strength and neuromuscular training.
 You will:

 expand your rehabilitation toolbox of exercise prescription

 learn current scientific techniques to maximise rehabilitation gains for minimal effort

 learn training techniques that can attenuate performance losses in the injured limb, even when the limb is immobilised in a cast

 understand and be able to apply scientific concepts to maximise rehabilitation outcomes

 Applicable to both upper and lower limb specialists

 (The full course is delivered in 2 x 2-day courses: Level 1 and Level 2)